tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 I do not think I would have received an interview opportunity with Quora based on my undergraduate resume alone.
 I happened to get lucky in a programming contest held by Quora.

-Generally, I am not expect to refer people who I have not worked with.
+Generally, I am not expected to refer people who I have not worked with.
 However, I still hope to extend this opportunity to candidates which I think is of great fit.

 ## What is the purpose of referrals